In this article, I’ll be recommending 15 fast-growing evergreen shrubs for the sake of your privacy, shade, and screening.

 USDA hardiness zones – 2 to 7

-The “Fringe Flower”, as it is also known, reaches full maturity pretty quickly.
+As it is known, the “Fringe Flower reaches full maturity pretty quickly.

-It’s an elegant shrub, shaped like a vase, and its pink, white, and purple shaded blooms make it a pleasant sight to behold.
+It’s an elegant shrub shaped like a vase, and its pink, white, and purple-shaded blooms make it a pleasant sight.

 You can try these varieties –